A reminder of the rules of Fridge Brilliance

 - Also, I keep forgetting and remembering why the so-called trolls always seem to have creepily in-depth knowledge of who they're trolling, and why, for example, trolls on Something Awful end up being outed as closet furries.
 Sometimes, the only difference between the trolls and those who are trolled, is that the trolls are capable of making fun of themselves. (it also helped with a self-admitted furry saying nobody trolls furries like other furries) The people who are part of the community know its downsides the best, and know exactly what sets them off.
 Much information on ED comes from these people. -Sabre Justice

-- Case in point: Lord Kat wrote most of his own entry, because he says he could troll himself better than any stranger ever could. —JadeEyes1
+- Case in point: Lord Kat has admitted to helping edit his own entry, because he says he can troll himself better than any stranger ever could. —JadeEyes1

 - I remembered reading many complaints about how ED twists facts.
 However, I then remembered an old page I read once, and realized that ED does it because it's funny.
 ED is completely aware that there's plenty of furries who are just regular people with a weird sexual hangup, but who wants to read about those?
 Same thing with gay people, Aspies, women, any nationality that isn't white, and fans of pretty much any series on the wiki: Gushing About Shows You Like is dull and saccharine, but Complaining, on the other hand, is snarky and weird.